 The automobile industry is slowly but gradually moving towards complete electrification.
 At the moment there aren’t many takers, but buyers all over the world have been showing a preference for zero-emission e-mobility.
 Sadly, there are plenty of challenges along the way, especially in India.
 Firstly, we do not yet have an infrastructure capable of supporting electric vehicle charging the same way we have fuel pumps.
 Secondly, a typical new EV is much more expensive than equivalent petrol- and diesel-powered vehicles.
 There, however, is one solution that takes care of the second problem - electric car conversion.

 Maruti Alto EV (Electric conversion kit by E-Trio)

-While this car conversion costs a bit more than Rs 3 lakh, the electric Alto has a very low running cost of just Rs 0.90 per km.
+While this car conversion costs a bit more than Rs 3 lakh, the electric Alto which has been approved by the local RTO has a very low running cost of just Rs 0.90 per km.
 This is pretty much what a bare-basic commuter motorcycle like a Hero Splendor offers.

-Sathya Yalamanchili, founder, E-Trio, posing with the electric Alto
+Sathya Yalamanchili, founder, E-Trio, posing with the RTO-approved electric Alto

 E-Trio conversion kits can be retrofitted on plenty of vehicles